INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 ### Part 4 - Building Secure Docker Images
 #### Overview
-Finally its time to dockerize an example application called the "Voting Application".
+Finally it is time to dockerize an example application called the "Secure Voting Application".
 The goal is to build secure Docker images, which can be used for production.
 The source code of the application itself is provided by Docker (the company).

 ![architecture](/assets/architecture.png)

 #### Building the Images
-Start by `git clone` the prepared files to your local machine:
+Start by `git clone` the prepared files to your Hacking-Lab LiveCD:
 ```bash
 git clone https://github.com/HSRNetwork/secure-voting-app.git
 ```

-**Hint:** If you would like to sneak peek into a possible solution for this lab part just take a look at the provided solutions inside the `./secure-voting-app/solution` directory.
+**Hint:** If you would like to sneak peek into a possible solution for this lab part, just take a look at the provided solutions inside the `./secure-voting-app/solution` directory.

-To save some time, we have already prepared the `Dockerfile` for the worker application part.
-Your job is to resolve all `TODOs` and `…`'s inside the vote and result `Dockerfile`.
+To save some time, we have already prepared the `Dockerfile` for the **worker** application part.
+Your job is to resolve all `TODOs` and `…`'s inside the **vote** and **result** `Dockerfile`.

 Use the [official Dockerfile reference](https://docs.docker.com/engine/reference/builder/) in order to get information about the Dockerfile instructions/commands.